Azure/Azure-Sentinel/Playbooks/Netskope/Add-Url-to-netskope-url-list/readme.md

 *Fig 2.
 Netskope API Token*

 - Deploy a playbook by clicking on "Deploy to Azure" button.
-This will take you to deplyoing an ARM Template wizard inside Azure Portal.
+This will take you to deploying an ARM Template wizard inside Azure Portal.
 - Provide values to the template parameters.

 |   Parameter                  |          Description                             |